 Missouri Child Custody Laws

-Under Missouri law, child custody is divided into five specific categories.
+Under Missouri law, child custody arrangements are divided into five specific categories.
 These include:

-- Joint legal and physical custody by both parents
+- Joint physical and legal custody by both parents

 - Joint legal custody by both parents and physical custody by a sole parent